mixedinkey-opensource/MIKMIDI/README.md

 MIKMIDI
 -------

-MIKMIDI is an easy-to-use Objective-C MIDI library created by Andrew Madsen and developed by the team at [Mixed In Key](http://www.mixedinkey.com/).
-It's a Cocoa-like set of Objective-C classes useful for programmers writing Objective-C or Swift OS X or iOS apps that use MIDI.
+MIKMIDI is an easy-to-use Objective-C MIDI library created by Andrew Madsen and developed by him and Chris Flesner of [Mixed In Key](http://www.mixedinkey.com/).
+It's useful for programmers writing Objective-C or Swift OS X or iOS apps that use MIDI.
 It includes the ability to communicate with external MIDI devices, to read and write MIDI files, to record and play back MIDI, etc. MIKMIDI is used to provide MIDI functionality in the OS X version of our DJ app, [Flow](http://flowdjsoftware.com), as well as in our flagship app [Mixed In Key](http://www.mixedinkey.com/).

 MIKMIDI can be used in projects targeting Mac OS X 10.7 and later, and iOS 6 and later.
+The example code in this readme is in Objective-C. However, MIKMIDI can also easily be used from Swift code.

 MIKMIDI is released under an MIT license, meaning you're free to use it in both closed and open source projects.
 However, even in a closed source project, you must include a publicly-accessible copy of MIKMIDI's copyright notice, which you can find in the LICENSE file.